rohanavalur/NJCCIC-Capture-the-Flag/README.md

 CTFs by Team 6 for the New Jersey Cybersecurity Communications Integrations Cell Advanced Internship.

-By: Zach, Rohan, and Ram
+By: Zach, Rohan, and Ram **BRO IDK ADD YOUR GOOFY NAMES HERE*